ThomasVitale/llm-apps-java-spring-ai/09-rag/rag-advanced/README.md

 ## Calling the application

+> [!NOTE]
+> These examples use the [httpie](https://httpie.io) CLI to send HTTP requests.

-You can now call the application that will use Ollama to load text documents as embeddings and generate an answer to your questions based on those documents (RAG pattern).
+Call the application that will load documents as embeddings and generate an answer to your questions based on those documents (RAG pattern).
-This example uses [httpie](https://httpie.io) to send HTTP requests.

 ### Basic